It is never easy to find the right words while writing a condolence letter to express your sympathy and grief.

 Mention a few words about special memories you have with the deceased.
 Memories are usually comforting and may bring a smile to the grieving person.

-You should also offer help to a grieving husband, wife, father, mother or a friend, in any capacity you can.
+You should also offer help to a grieving family member, in any capacity you can.
 Make a sincere offer instead of just mentioning it for the sake of sounding nice.

 Close the letter appropriately.
 It should covey your condolences and sympathy.